-Oatly reasoned that they could describe ‘plant-based milk’ by composing a new character: remove the character 牛 for cow, and combine the radical for plant, ⺾, and the character for ‘from female’, 奶, that has taken the meaning of ‘milk’.
+Oatly reasoned that they could describe ‘plant-based milk’ by composing a new character: start with 牛奶 for ‘cow milk’, then remove the character 牛 for ‘cow’ and, finally, add the radical ⺾ for ‘plant’.
 The result is

 This is not an official character; we would not be able to find it in a dictionary, nor there is a way to type it, nor a way to pronounce it.
 Still, its visual meaning as ‘plant-based milk’ would be clear to anyone that can read these characters and radicals, so it makes sense as a way to raise awareness and introduce the product.
 Characters, indeed, are made up of simpler components, and we can decompose them as a way to help us memorize them and write them in the correct order and with the correct strokes.
 Good luck to ‘Oatly’ on their quest for a more sustainable planet.

 stroke order vs. component order

 Every kanji is either a radical, or has a radical; if it has a radical, we can remove it and be left with a simpler character that we can break into simpler kanjis and radicals; if we so desire, we can repeat this process until we are left with only a single-stroke component.

 When we write a component in a kanji, usually we write it completely before moving on to a different component of the kanji; there are exceptions, like the surrounding radicals like ‘enclosure’, 囗, for which we write the components contained inside the radical before closing the bottom of the radical.
 However, in most cases, we write each component of the kanji completely before moving to the next component.
 Thus, learning the order of strokes of components of kanjis helps us write all kanjis based on those components.